evertoneie/DG-NILM/README.md

 - We choose an **electric iron** with a nominal power of 900W.
 The electric iron is a predominantly linear (resistive) load, prevalent in most residential consumption units, and with relatively high power (above 500W);
 - Single **Phase Induction Motor**: We chose a 0.5hp single-phase motor, with capacitor start.
 This type of load has a non-linear behavior caused by the magnetic characteristics of the iron and the air gap, resulting in a specific power signature.
 In Brazilian homes, it is common for this type of load to be used in washing machines that do not use frequency inverters;
 - **Driller + Transformer**: We built an arrangement by connecting a driller Bosch 3601B185D0 with 127V nominal voltage to a single-phase 127V\/220V transformer.
 The drill has a universal motor (DC motor in series configuration).
 This arrangement, with a total nominal power of 700W, has a non-linear behavior caused both by the motor action and by the magnetic saturation and in-rush current of the transformer;
-- **Dimmer**: Bearing in mind that more than 70\% of Brazilian homes have an electric shower, that an electric shower is a resistive load, and that the temperature control of these devices is usually carried out employing thyristor switching systems, we build an arrangement of resistive loads commanded by a dimmer.
+- **Dimmer**: Bearing in mind that more than 70\% Brazilian homes have an electric shower, that an electric shower is a resistive load, and that the temperature control of these devices is usually carried out employing thyristor switching systems, we build an arrangement of resistive loads commanded by a dimmer.
 We control the average power delivered to the resistive array through the dimmer firing angle.
 This adjustment leads to a resistive behavior and adds considerable harmonic content to the residential network.

 In this readme file, we consider the following: